tarunk04/sudoku-backtracking-visualizer/README.md

 **Author's Note**

 The author is not responsible for any misuse the program.
-Any commercial use of the code is not permissible however any contribution or suggestions are most welcome.
+Any contribution or suggestions are most welcome.
 Read the LICENSE carefully.
  # License
  The MIT License, see the included, see the [License](https://github.com/tarunk04/sudoku-backtracking-visualizer/blob/master/LICENSE) file.